Grounded in the Stars

 Grounded in the Stars is a 12 ft-tall bronze sculpture by British artist Thomas J Price.
-It depicts a young Black woman.
+It depicts a young black woman.

 In 2025, the sculpture was temporarily installed in Times Square as an exhibit scheduled to last from April 29 through June 17, 2025.
+The sculpture's features are a combination of qualities that Price observed in black women he came across.
+As explained in the description, Grounded in the Stars "disrupts traditional ideas around what defines a triumphant figure and challenges who should be rendered immortal through monumentalization."

+The sculpture has received a mixed reaction.